|Sunday||Urgent Care Only|

 Fayetteville, New York 13066

-Fairmount Animal Hospital is committed to providing prescription medications that are safe, effective and backed by the manufacturer.
+Fairmount Animal Hospital is committed to providing prescription medications and foods that are safe, effective and backed by the manufacturer.

 Our app holds your vaccination history, appointment history, and lets you know when it's time for that next check up or shot.